 - They have a history of being able to get things done,

 - They can follow directions the first time,

 The other thing you have to ‘know with certainty’ is what expectations you have for each and every position in your company – if you don’t know this and haven’t written it down, it can and will cause confusion and the end result will be employees who aren’t doing what you expect them to do.

 Have a system for recruiting and hiring

 I talk a lot about systems because they provide a consistent and orderly way of doing things.
 If your goal is successful hiring practices, you need to have a system that you follow consistently with every position you’re hiring for.

-Don’t listen to what they tell you, challenge them.
-For every hiring process there should be a challenge (or more than one) that they have to complete.
-You want to make them work for the position and demonstrate that they are willing to take on a challenge.
+Don’t listen to what they tell you.
+Challenge them.
+You want to make them work for the position and demonstrate their willingness to take on a challenge.
+For every hiring process, there should be a challenge (or more than one) that they have to complete.

-Not everyone has the time to evaluate what works and doesn’t work when it comes to developing systems for hiring and recruiting or for other areas of the practice.
-When we first started out, we sought the services of a consultant and it was money well-spent.
-Working with someone who has been through what you’re going through and has the experience or proven systems to guide you will save you time, money and frustration in the long run.
+When we first started out, we sought the services of a consultant, and it was money well-spent.
+Not everyone has the time to evaluate what works and doesn’t work when developing systems for hiring and recruiting or for other areas of the practice.
+Working with someone who has been through what you’re going through and has the experience or proven systems to guide you will save you time, money, and frustration in the long run.